 Big can’t even begin to describe this mammoth of an SUV from Ford.
 It’s enormous, and quite long to boot.
 Not to mention that it can comfortably seat eight people instead of the SUV-standard seven.
 It’s as long as a full-sized van but will grant you more on-road presence than many other cars.
+Here is the Ford Expedition, a big boat, barge, aircraft carrier, cruiser or whatever; it's a boat.

 We have much ground to cover, and to preface this review, I got winded walking from the driver’s seat all the way to the tailgate of this car.
 Maybe it’s my sedentary lifestyle, but it’s just a long walk around this behemoth.
 So without further adieu, here’s how we rate the 2019 Ford Expedition in its 3.5L MAX 4WD variant.